 CSS is placed in a building complex from the 1860s that used to house a hospital.
 With bright rooms and cosy outdoor areas this location offers attractive and inspiring place to study.

-The Master of Disaster Management students share the campus with students from the Master of International Health programme as well as BSc and MSc students from the Departments of Anthropology, Sociology, Political Science, Public Health, Economy, and Psychology.
+The Master of Disaster Management students share the campus with students from the MSc in Global Health programme as well as BSc and MSc students from the Departments of Anthropology, Sociology, Political Science, Public Health, Economy, and Psychology.